You have questions. We have answers.

 Q: Should I get an IUD or implant now in case the health care law changes?

-A: If you have a concern about your birth control or would like to change methods, we’re here to help.
+A: If you have a concern about your birth control and would like to change methods, we are here to help.
 IUDs and implants are very popular because they are long-acting and reversible — but birth control is not “one size fits all.”
-Our women’s health experts can help you find the birth control method that is best for you.
+Our women’s health experts can help you find the birth control method that works best for you.

-A: The Affordable Care Act (ACA) is still in effect and will stay that way unless there’s a change in the law.
-That means if you use Medi-Cal or if you enrolled through Covered California and get subsidies, nothing has changed.
+A: The Affordable Care Act (ACA) is still in effect and will stay that way unless there is a change in the law.

 Q: What’s going to happen to abortion?
 Can I still get an abortion?

 A: Yes, Planned Parenthood provides safe and legal abortion services.
-While we may face renewed attempts to restrict access to abortion in other parts of the country, California has constitutional protections regarding abortion.
-And Planned Parenthood will continue to fight for everyone in our communities to have access to this important service when they need it.
+Planned Parenthood will continue to fight for everyone in our communities to have access to this important service when they need it.

-Q: Do most Americans oppose Planned Parenthood and/or abortion rights?
+Q: Do most Americans support Planned Parenthood and/or abortion rights?

-A: Not at all.
-In fact, the majority of Americans support access to health care at Planned Parenthood and want abortion to stay safe and legal.
+A: Yes, the majority of Americans support access to reproductive health care at Planned Parenthood and want abortion to stay safe and legal.